 These four principles work independently, but they complement each other.
 So, if you have tried one method but you are still not satisfied with the noise reduction, think about introducing another one.
 The combination of these elements will bring the best results.

-Top 16 Examples of Soundproofing Materials and Products
+Best Soundproofing Materials and Products (with Examples )

 So far, I’ve hinted at several types of products you might use to soundproof your home.
 Now, let’s take the time to understand what the best soundproofing materials can do and where you can use them.

 While we’re at it, I’ll also point you to additional resources where you can learn more about the various products and even recommend some specific brands.